pybliometrics-dev/pybliometrics/docs/access/errors.rst

          * `pybliometrics.scopus.exception.Scopus504Error: GATEWAY TIMEOUT`: The server did not get a timely response form another service.

-         * `pybliometrics.scopus.exception.Scopus524Error: A TIMEOUT OCCURRED`: Cloudflare service did not receive a timely response from the Server.

 If queries break for other reasons, exceptions of type `requests.exceptions <https://requests.readthedocs.io/en/latest/api/?highlight=exceptions#exceptions>`_ are raised, such as:

 `requests.exceptions.TooManyRedirects: Exceeded 30 redirects.`